-Registering a Domain Name for Your eBay Store
+How to Register a Domain Name for Your eBay Store

 You’ll usually get a substantial discount from the more expensive registrars when you register your domain name for multiple years — a good idea if you plan on staying in business.
-Also, if you register your name through your hosting service, you might be able to cut the prices in the table in half!
+Also, if you register your name through your hosting service, you might be able to cut the prices in half!
 The only drawback is that your prepaid registration might go out the window if you choose to change hosting companies.

 Some registrars offer this service, but watch out for hidden surprises — such as a free offer of the service, which means they’ll probably smack a big fat banner at the bottom of your home page.
 Your registrar should also have some available tech support.
 Trying to troubleshoot DNS issues is a job for those who know what they’re doing!
 Remember, sometimes you do get what you pay for.